DFE-Digital/register-trainee-teachers/docs/adr/0013-spike-rename-awarded-to-holds.md

 - _Recommended for EYTS_
 - _Recommended for QTS_

-These already hide the word 'award' so they don't need to change.
+These already hide the word 'award' so they may not need to change.

 The awarded state label also depends on the type of qualification: